locpv/htdocs/preachmusic.com/wp-content/plugins/add-link-to-facebook/readme.txt

 Facebook only shows thumbnails for link pictures (see also question U27).
 This option exists only to solve aspect ratio problems in some case.

-= U45 I don't see the 'Create New App' button =
+= U45 I don't see the 'Create a New App' button =

 You are probably using a non-personal Facebook account type.
 Try to login with a personal Facebook account that has access to the page you want to add links to.